University of the Witwatersrand: Open years: 1922–1959

 Finally, on 1 March 1922, the University College, Johannesburg, was granted full university status after being incorporated as the University of the Witwatersrand.
 The Johannesburg municipality donated a site in Milner Park, north-west of Braamfontein, to the new institution as its campus and construction began the same year, on 4 October.
 The first Chancellor of the new university was Prince Arthur of Connaught and the first Principal (a position that would be merged with that of Vice-Chancellor in 1948) was Professor Jan Hofmeyr.
 Hofmeyr set the tone of the university's subsequent opposition to apartheid when, during his inaugural address as Principal he declared, while discussing the nature of a university and its desired function in a democracy, that universities "should know no distinctions of class, wealth, race or creed".
 True to Hofmeyr's words, from the outset Wits was an open university with a policy of non-discrimination on racial or any other grounds.

-Initially, there were six faculties—Arts, Science, Medicine, Engineering, Law and Commerce—37 departments, 73 academic staff, and approximately 1,000 students.
-In 1923, the university began moving into the new campus, slowly vacating its former premises on Ellof Street for the first completed building in Milner Park: the Botany and Zoology Block.
+Initially, there were six faculties - Arts, Science, Medicine, Engineering, Law and Commerce - 37 departments, 73 academic staff, and approximately 1,000 students.
+In 1923, the university began moving into the new campus, vacating its former premises on Eloff Street for the first completed building in Milner Park: the Botany and Zoology Block.
 In 1925, the Prince of Wales (the future Edward VIII) officially opened Central Block (which includes the Great Hall).

 The university's first library, housed at the time in what was meant to be a temporary construction, was destroyed in a fire on Christmas Eve in 1931.
 Following this, an appeal was made to the public for £80,000 to pay for the construction of a new library, and the acquisition of books.
-This resulted in the fairly rapid construction of the William Cullen Library; opened in 1934.
+This resulted in the construction of the William Cullen Library; opened in 1934.
 During this period, as the Great Depression hit South Africa, the university was faced with severe financial restrictions.
-Nonetheless, it continued to grow at an impressive rate.
+Nonetheless, it continued to grow.
 From a total enrolment of 2,544 students in 1939, the university grew to 3,100 in 1945.
 This growth led to accommodation problems, which were temporarily resolved by the construction of wood and galvanised-iron huts in the centre of the campus (which remained in use until 1972).